Ix76y/img-asset-creator/README.md

 # img-asset-creator
-Creating image assets for iOS and Android Apps with Python3.
+Creating image assets for iOS and Android Apps with Python3 from the command-line.

 I build this script to easily create image assets for iOS and Android Apps.
-You can pass an Image or a folder of images to the script, define which size the images should be and for which platform and it will scale the images accordingly and save them.
+You can pass an image or a folder of images to the script, define which size the images should be and for which platform and it will scale the images and save them.

+The script will handle the correct scaling and naming for iOS (e.g.: img\@3x.jpg) and Android.

 ## Getting Started